mmollina/Cpp_and_R/README.md

 y<-read.table(file = "rec_cpp.txt")
 image.plot(as.matrix(y), col=rev(tim.colors()) )
 ```
+Compare the times of execution.

+**C++ is really efficient!**

+##Integrating R and C++

 At this point it seems to be obvious why one would use a C++ routine
 intead R to make any computation in a large amount of data.
 Now, let
 us integrate both.

-##Integrating R and C++
 Theoretically, it is possible to integarte R and C++ using no packages
 at all.
 However the integration is way easier if we use the package
 [Rcpp](http://www.rcpp.org/ "Rcpp").